What does medical practice mean?

 After you apply, you may be asked for an interview with their admissions committee.
 Selection for an interview is based on an appraisal of intellectual and personal characteristics that are desirable for future physicians, taking into account both academic success and extracurricular involvement.
 It is very important that you are prepared for it: arrive early, dress appropriately (no strong smells), be enthusiastic and positive, and don’t be nervous.
 Make sure you know the materials you submitted, and be able to address topics such as the medical profession (current controversial medical issues, e.g. the Health care system, stem cell research, etc.) and the specific university to which you are applying (their specialties, particular faculty, etc.).
 Practice having friends and family ask you questions that may come up, such as, “Why do you want to be a doctor?”
 “What is the most important issue in medicine today?” and “What is the worst thing that has ever happened to you?”

-For mock interview practice, contact our pre-health professional recruiter.
+Contact our pre-health professional recruiter.